 A student not in good standing at the end of any semester will be placed on academic warning for the following semester.
 A student not in good standing at the end of the second consecutive semester will be placed on academic probation for one semester.
-Students who fail to meet the requirements for good standing will be dismissed at the end of the probation period.
-The period of academic dismissal is for one calendar year.
-A student on academic dismissal will be allowed to re-enter after one year and will be placed on probation upon re-entry.
-If the student is not in good standing at the end of that term, they will be dismissed from the College.
+Students who fail to meet the requirements for good standing will be suspended at the end of the probation period.
+The period of academic suspension is for one calendar year.
+A student on academic suspension will be allowed to re-enter after one year and will be readmitted on probation.
+If the student is not in good standing at the end of the term of re-entry, they will be dismissed from the College for a period of two years (6 semesters).
+The student will be allowed to re-enter after the period of two years and will be readmitted on probation.
+If the student fails to meet the requirements of good standing after their second re-entry, they will be dismissed from the College for another period of two years (6 semesters).
 The College reserves the right to waive this policy under extenuating circumstances.
 Any student that is receiving or plans to receive any type of financial aid must review the Satisfactory Academic Progress (SAP) policy in the financial aid section of this catalog to determine eligibility to receive financial aid.